vinnub/MINING-D/Readme.md

 # MINING-D

 MINING-D is a tool (written in Python 3.6.5) for inference of D genes using Rep-Seq data from diverse species.
-It takes as input a file with consensus CDR3s from an immunosequencing dataset (see paper) and writes the inferred D genes in the output file in the fasta format.
+It takes as input a fasta file with consensus CDR3s from an immunosequencing dataset (see paper) and writes the inferred D genes in the output file in the fasta format.

 There are two ways of running MINING-D.